enckse/pyxstitch/README.md

 # examples

-there are example source code and corresponding output pngs in the `examples` folder
+there are example source code files and corresponding output pngs in the `examples` folder

 # customizing

-the library components of the CrossStitchFormatter can be changed to:
+the library components of the CrossStitchFormatter can be changed such that you can:
 * Adjust how symbols for various colors are chosen (replace `DefaultSymbolGenerator` on the formatter)
 * Define a new font for Font creation method by adjusting `Font`